 Is Ghost Bath Really China's Answer to Deafheaven?

-Stream the Chongqing quartet's latest album, 'Moonlover' in its entirety, and decide for yourself.
+And are they even from China?
+Stream the quartet's latest album, 'Moonlover' in its entirety, and decide for yourself.

 Photos courtesy of Ghost Bath

 It's far too easy—and lazy—to gawp at a band from an unexpected (i.e. non-Western) locale who's making waves, and to revel in their exoticism.
 It's so easy that Vice has done its best to discourage people playing guitars in strange places pitches, since, "If you’re still surprised pop culture extended beyond London and New York, I suggest you Google 'the 21st Century."
 Today, though, we're talking about China, a sprawling megacountry still haunted by the ghosts of the Cultural Revolution.
 Until the 80s, Western music—including rock'n'roll—was forbidden, and heavy metal didn't rear its head at all until 1988, when Party-friendly trailblazers Tang Dynasty burst onto the scene.
 Given that history, it's more impressive than it is surprising to come across China's thriving underground music scenes.